Sigil-Ebook/Sigil/docs/Install.md

 ------------------

 Here is an example of installing Sigil on in your Home directory.
+NOTE: While Linux instructions are provided Linux is not considered
+      a supported platform.
+Bug reports against Linux build will not be accepted or evaluated.

 Create the build directories and get the Sigil source code.